 - Communication.
 There needs to be open conversation about feelings to begin setting boundaries.
 This is a stage where you can acknowledge feelings, really naming and normalizing them.
 Modeling communication from a therapeutic perspective can help engage your loved one.
 Try saying something like this: “I just noticed you seem uncomfortable about this—let’s talk about it.”
 Creating a safe space to discuss is imperative when articulating your feelings.

 - It takes time.
 Know that it is never too late to repair a strained relationship.
 There is always a chance to try and reconcile with your family.
 “Sometimes boundaries will be met with resistance and that is normal.
 If the relationship is that important to you, keep adjusting those boundaries and determining what that they might look like for you,” says Ericka Davis, In-Home Therapist for Centerstone’s Early Childhood Services.

 - Offer understanding.
 “Understanding that for family and parents to give something that they never experienced is hard.
 Though, likely most parents and family can remember their time as a child and can relate through their own experiences,” says Davis.
 Once there is understanding present there is recognition and acknowledgment that there is a way to work towards a healthier relationship.

 Family relationships and healing are non-linear.
 Understand that people can revert back to old behaviors and attitudes, but you can keep setting those boundaries and adjusting to best suit your needs.
 Setting boundaries is a very brave and personal choice to make but know that you hold the power.

-If you or someone you know is struggling with their mental health contact us at Centerstone.
-Call 1-877-HOPE123 or visit us at centerstone.org.
+If you or someone you know is struggling with their mental health, Centerstone can help.
+Call 1-877-HOPE123 for more information about our Children and Family services.